 How You Can Protect Your Family

-THSC advocates on behalf of numerous member families every year through ministry letters, communicating with state agencies and local authorities, and educating judges and attorneys around the state on the issue of home schooling.
+THSC intervenes on behalf of numerous member families every year, communicating with state agencies and local authorities, and educating judges and attorneys around the state on the issue of home schooling.
 These letters have helped countless families to work through issues with local, state, and federal government.

 Consider joining THSC today to take advantage of this member benefit and so many others.
 Writing advocacy letters is just one of the many ways that THSC is Keeping Texas Families Free!